vijayaprakashT/surfboard-internship/sept3.md

 1. Advantages:
             1.Its platform independent language.

-            2. you can able to convert into pdf to upload it in website and conv               ert into html format.
+            2. you can able to convert into pdf to upload it in website and convert into html format.

 2.Disadvantages:
             1.limited designs.